-They have simply made a table top with pallet boards and fixed some hairpin legs underneath.
+They have made a tabletop with pallet boards and fixed some hairpin legs underneath.

 The basket drawers are a great addition to hold toiletries and towels.

-Another really simple idea, but one that will make a big impact in your bedroom is this stunning pallet wood headboard from TheCuttingBoard on Instructables.
+Another really simple idea that will make a big impact in your bedroom is this stunning pallet wood headboard from TheCuttingBoard on Instructables.

 Headboards are making a big comeback, although not quite the plush, velvet 60s style of the past (actually, I think those ones are becoming popular again!).
 Wooden headboards are especially popular and this awesome project will give you a rustic wooden headboard on a fantastically small budget!

 You don’t need to tell everyone it’s homemade (but we think you should show off your hard work!)